bruhmese-python/SLR-visualizer/README.md

 ## Installation

-Download the slr_visualizer folder and in the terminal run:
+Download the slr_visualizer folder, and in the terminal, run:

 ```bash
   python startserver.py